 In addition to switching up your job search, it might prove helpful to look at a career path for your specific job.
 Now, what's a career path you ask?
 Well, it's practically a map that shows how you might advance from one job title to another.
 Our career paths are especially detailed with salary changes.
 So, for example, if you started out with the role of truck driver you might progress to a role such as foreman eventually.
 Later on in your career, you could end up with the title operator and truck driver.

 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
-Out of all the resumes we looked through, 32.4% of cross country truck drivers listed dot on their resume, but soft skills such as hand-eye coordination and physical health are important as well.
+Out of all the resumes we looked through, 32.3% of cross country truck drivers listed dot regulations on their resume, but soft skills such as hand-eye coordination and hearing ability are important as well.